generality/iSNV-calling/phasing/README.md

-# Phasing of given iSNVs
+# Phasing of serial iSNVs
-## The application in YFV amplicon-seq dataset
+## The application for the YFV amplicon-seq dataset

 The phasing is implemented for selected serial iSNVs.
 As the distribution of serial iSNVs is limited, the phasing is performed by analyse the corresponding sequencing bases within reads.